San Francisco graft trials: Bomb destroys Gallagher's home

+James L. Gallagher's home following the explosion.

 On April 29, 1908, a powerful explosion wrecked a portion of the Gallaghers' home in Alameda, including the room upstairs in which Gallagher and his wife were located, but both escaped unhurt.
 Their two daughters, a son, along with guests Mr. and Mrs. Schenck, and a gentlemen calling on the ladies, were also in the home.
 Because their dinner was late, they were kept in a portion of the house that was not seriously damaged, and they also escaped injury.

 Some of the newspaper editors supporting Gallagher's prosecution insinuated that Gallagher had arranged to blow up his own house to gain public sympathy.
 However, John and Peter Claudianes were arrested and confessed to placing the dynamite bomb under Gallagher's home.
 Peter said he had been paid to kill Gallagher by Felix Paudivaris, a United Railroads employee and a political friend of Ruef's.
 Paudivaris disappeared shortly after the explosion, but Claudianes and his brother were convicted and sentenced to life in prison.